 6 | Australian Shepherd

 Known for their intelligence and friendly disposition, Australian Shepherds are a popular family pet pick.
-However, their breed's history also means they can be more vocal than other dogs.
+However, their breed's history also means they can be vocal.

-"Aussies are herding dogs at heart and use their bark to control and direct livestock," says Sara Ochoa, veterinarian and co-founder of How To Pets.
+"Aussies are herding dogs at heart and use their bark to control and direct livestock," says Sara Ochoa, a veterinarian in Louisiana.
 "This instinctual behavior means they're also likely to use their voice to try to 'herd' humans or other pets at home."

 7 | Chihuahuas

 For many pet owners, Chihuahuas are a perfect pocket-sized choice for companionship.
-But according to Rice, their stature belies how they feel about their place in the world.
+But, according to Rice, they pack a surprisingly big bark.

 "Despite their tiny size, Chihuahuas have a big personality and tend to bark as though they are much bigger than they are," he says.
 "These pint-sized pups are often quite vocal, using their barks to communicate their feelings and needs."

 He warns that they may become habitual barkers without proper training.
-"Early socialization is important to avoid this," he suggests.
+"Early socialization is important to avoid this," Rice suggests.

 8 | German Shepherds